kavigupta/spp/spec.md

 include
 ```

 It enables C Preprocessor style includes of the form.
 Include statements force the file included to be preprocessed if it is present in the directory of preprocessing.
 If there is a dependency loop, where `a` includes `b` includes `c` includes `d` includes `a`, then an error is raised.
+Anything outside the target folder is not forced to be preprocessed.

 ```
 include <path>
 ```

 This statement is replaced by the contents of the file at that path.
-The whitespace after this directive can be cancelled.
+The whitespace after this directive will be ignored, including new lines.